thieu1995/code_master_thesis/README.md

 - RNN : Recurrent Neural Network
 - LSTM: Long Short Term Memory
 - GRU: Gate Recurrent Unit
-- CNN: Convolutional Neural Network
+- CNN: Convolutional Neural Network - Run with sliding window > 3 only.

 2. Hybrid models
 - All models above, except SVR and ELM, can you to hybrid with meta-heuristic algorithm.
 Meaning that instead of